 The Community Council and people of Larbert, Stenhousemuir and Torwood have produced the Charter as a response to Australian firm Dart Energy’s application to pursue UG development in the Forth Valley between Falkirk and Stirling.
 The community wants protection from what they consider a destructive, risky development close to their homes (boreholes even run under some houses), on prime farmland, and in green-belt and wildlife conservation areas.
 The Charter sets out a clear vision of what the community values and wants to safeguard.

-Larbert resident Dr Fiona Williams said: ‘Evidence from other countries shows that UG drilling can cause significant health problems, and many of the impacts are not yet fully understood.
+A local Larbert resident said: ‘Evidence from other countries shows that UG drilling can cause significant health problems, and many of the impacts are not yet fully understood.
 I’m concerned about the health of my children and don’t want my family exposed to these risks.
 Our Charter emphasises children’s health and well-being.’

 Both Dart’s application – and the community response – could set a precedent for elsewhere.
 As up to 60% of British countryside (notably swathes of Scotland’s Central Belt), is being considered for UG in forms of Coal Bed methane and Shale Gas extraction, there are far-reaching implications.

 Created through public meetings, with pro-bono support from lawyers and consultants, the Charter maps tangible and intangible ‘assets’, including public and environmental health, which local people consider essential to their present and future well-being.
 It also sets out community rights and responsibilities to protect these ‘assets’ from harm, such as meaningful participation by residents in planning processes.